mcmlevi/Portfolio_Levi_de_koning/README.md

 # What is this Repository?
-This is a reposotory containing projects I worked on during my time at Breda University of applied sciences.
+This is a Repository containing projects I worked on during my time at Breda University of applied sciences.
 Some of these projects Are projects I worked on alone and some projects where made in a bigger group.
 The goal of this repo is to showcase some of the projects I worked on and what my contributions where.
 As my portfolio website doesn't realy allow for that like github does.

 This Repo Contains the Following Projects: